Burl Ives: Broadway roles

-Author
+Autobiography

 Ives's autobiography, The Wayfaring Stranger, was published in 1948.
 He also wrote or compiled several other books, including Burl Ives' Songbook (1953), Tales of America (1954), Sea Songs of Sailing, Whaling, and Fishing (1956), and The Wayfaring Stranger's Notebook (1962).

 Boy Scouts

 Ives had a long-standing relationship with the Boy Scouts of America.
 He was a Lone Scout before that group merged with the Boy Scouts of America in 1924.
 The organization "inducted" Ives in 1966.
 He received the Boy Scouts' Silver Buffalo Award, its highest honor.
 The certificate for the award is on display at the Scouting Museum in Valley Forge, Pennsylvania.

 Ives often performed at the quadrennial Boy Scouts of America jamboree, including the 1981 jamboree at Fort A.P.
 Hill in Virginia, where he shared the stage with the Oak Ridge Boys.
 There is a 1977 sound recording of Ives being interviewed by Boy Scouts at the National Jamboree at Moraine State Park, Pennsylvania.
 Ives was also the narrator of a 28-minute film about the 1977 National Jamboree.
 In the film, which was produced by the Boy Scouts of America, Ives "shows the many ways in which Scouting provides opportunities for young people to develop character and expand their horizons."